ashishkrtewari/async-javascript-workshop/readme.md

 ## Promise.js

-> How to Create and resolve/reject a Promise
+> How to Create and resolve/reject a Promise.